-- Investigation report template
+- Investigation report template or After-Action Review template

 - Example report

 - Key reminders for investigation

 - YAS Glossary

 - Datix reference (and access to this)

+- The NHS Just Culture Guide

 - Timescale for completion will be specified within the email

 The Safety Governance Manager will arrange an initial meeting to go through the details of the case and the requirements of the investigation.
 Other relevant persons may also attend when required.
-The initial meeting should take place within 3 working days of the SI being declared.
+The initial meeting should take place within three working days of the SI being allocated.